-- 200% compared to a maximum of 200% (as a reference, in the previous year the performance level was 169% compared to a maximum of 200%), with allocation to the members of the Group Management Committee in two tranches, in April 2024 and April 2026.
+200% compared to a maximum of 200% (as a reference, in the previous year the performance level was 169% compared to a maximum of 200%), with allocation to the members of the Group Management Committee in two tranches, in April 2024 and April 2026.
 Specifically, 50% of the shares are expected to be allocated in April 2024, including the additional shares granted under the dividend equivalent mechanism, while the remaining 50%, net of the additional shares granted under the dividend equivalent mechanism, could potentially be allocated in April 2026 (subject to the plan terms).
-The shares granted are subject to the lock-up periods provided for in the plan; - 175% compared to a maximum of 175% (as a reference, in the previous year the performance level was 128.5% compared to a maximum of 175%), with allocation to other Managers with Strategic Responsibilities in a single tranche in April 2024, including additional shares allocated according to the dividend equivalent mechanism.
-The shares granted are subject to the lock-up periods provided for in the plan.
+The shares granted are subject to the lock-up periods provided for in the plan;

+^{8.} Excluding the additional dividend equivalent shares.